DustinWatts/YouTube-LiveChatUsers/readme.md

 # YouTube-LiveChatUsers

 Gets a list of livechat users sorted by first message.
-Users are only added since the script started running so leave start the script at the beginning of a livestream.
+Users are only added since the script started running so start the script at the beginning of a livestream and leave it running.
 Use `secret.json` to set your API Key, the liveStreamID and the time interval for refreshing the list.

 # secret.json